Wait for Life: Critical reception

-Since its release, the song has received universal acclaim from music critics.
 Emma-Lee Moss of Vice was positive of the song, praising "Lana's husky warble on the line “All I want is to make your money grow”", further adding that it is "[one] of the simplest tracks that leave a lasting impression" Caitilin White of MTV was positive of the pairing of Del Rey's vocals and Haynie's production.
 Justin Block of Complex praised Haynie's choice of having Del Rey's "sultry voice blast ballads on a deep, multi-faceted track" adding that "Country western strings slide across the song's intro before transitioning into mixture of synths, orchestral strings, and sombering piano chords.
 Lana blesses Haynie's instrumentation with a silky-soft, airy performance."
 He would also encouraged the similar sound it had to Del Rey's Born to Die, adding that hit had also matured by incorporating "some of Lana's wholly downtrodden bite."